This article defines how to connect and import data from external devices (like sensors, meters, etc), via Modbus Protocol.

 - Metering Device Parity (Example: None / Even / Odd)

 - Metering Device Stop Bits (Example: 1 / 2)

 - Metering Device CT Current Rating (Example: 1 to 4000 amps)

-Tigo's Engineers will add the Metering Device to the List, and it will be selectable within the Tigo EI App (please allow up to 24-48 hours for this addition process).
+Tigo's Engineers will add the Metering Device to the List, and it will be selectable within the Tigo EI App.

 Configuring Modbus TCP or RTU